brikis98/yevgeniy-brikman-homepage/_posts/2019-08-23-it-doesnt-have-to-be-crazy-at-work.md

 * **Your company is a product**: In fact, it should be your best product.

-* **Office hours**: subject-matter experts at your company should hold regularly scheduled office hours where they are 100% available for questions, pair coding, etc. This creates a nice balance where the expert can provide guidance to others without their day being constantly broken up by distractions.
+* **Office hours**: subject-matter experts at your company should hold regularly scheduled office hours when they are 100% available for questions, pair coding, etc. This creates a nice balance where the expert can provide guidance to others without their day being constantly broken up by distractions.

 * **On work-life balance**: "If it's easier for work to claim a Sunday than for life to borrow a Thursday, there ain't no balance."